-As a result of the different trends for entry-level and experienced staff, the premium on experience has increased in recent years: in 2011 it was about $4,700 per year of experience, compared with about $4,200 in 2001 (both amounts inflation-adjusted to 2012).
+- As a result of the different trends for entry-level and experienced staff, the premium on experience has increased in recent years: in 2001 it was about $4,300 per year of experience, whereas now it's about $4,800 (both amounts inflation-adjusted to 2014).

-On average, current entry-level salaries in 2012-dollars are about $60,000, and usability staffers with 5 years' professional experience earn about $84,000.
+On average, current entry-level salaries in 2014-dollars are about $62,000, and UX staffers with 5 years' professional experience earn about $86,000.
 (Salaries are lower outside the United States.)

 It's interesting to note that entry level salaries held up pretty well during the 2008–2012 recession, whereas more experienced staff didn't do as well because the raises people received for each year's added experience were very small during this period.